Large Print-on-Screen Devices

 Frequently Asked Questions

-Is a large print-on-screen device CRA eligible?
+Are large print-on-screen devices CRA eligible?

 Can I claim a large print-on-screen device through my HSA?